IFS - The Immediate Feedback System

 This project is part of James Fraser's graduate work at the University of Guelph.
 He, Dr. Dan Gillis, Dr. Judi McCuaig, and others made it happen.

-I wrote the front-end, some back-end language processing tools, the installation script, and set up the production environment for a lot of testing and debugging.
+I wrote the front-end, back-end language processing tools, the installation script, user account verification and management, user profiles, set up the testing evironment on Ubuntu and Debian servers, and more.

 The IFS is licensed under the MIT License.